carlCarlson6/CamillionCodeAssignment/README.md

 ## NEWS BACKEND

-The news API exposes one endpoint */api/news* and allows the http methods GET and POST to respectively retrieve all the news and add a new one news.
+The news API exposes one endpoint */api/news* and allows the http methods *GET* and *POST* to respectively retrieve all the news and add a new one news.

-For the POST method is needed to send the following data on the body:
+For the POST method is needed to send the data on the body implementing the next interface:

     	{
-			"title":  "title of another other one article", "description":  "description of another other one article", "text":  "the text of another other one article", "author":  "carl"
+			"title":  string,
+			"description":  string,
+			"text":  string,
+			"author":  string
 		}
+All fields are mandatory.

-The backend core is formed by four main modules:
+The backend core is composed by four main modules:
 - Core
 - Api
 - Services
 - Repository

+That will be decribed in detail in the following section.

 Below you can observe depency graph betweem the modules.